seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 *Enter PERICLES, wet*

 **PERICLES**
+Yet cease your ire, you angry stars of heaven!
+Wind, rain, and thunder, remember, earthly man
+Is but a substance that must yield to you;
+And I, as fits my nature, do obey you:
 Alas, the sea hath cast me on the rocks,
 Wash'd me from shore to shore, and left me breath
 Nothing to think on but ensuing death: